RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/built-in.md

 # Rexx built-in functions for Unicode: enhancements and modifications

+This article concentrates on documenting enhancements and modifications to _existing_ built-in functions (BIFs).
+If you want to know about _new_ BIFs, please refer to the accompanying document [New built-in functions](new-functions.md).

 ## Introduction: What are the enhanced built-in functions and how are they implemented

 ### Statement of the problem